Mega Man X: Command Mission

 Mega Man X: Command Mission, known in Japan as Rockman X: Command Mission (ロックマンＸコマンドミッション), is a 2004 role-playing video game developed by Capcom for the PlayStation 2 and GameCube.
 The game is a spin-off of the Mega Man X franchise.
 It was released in Japan on July 29, 2004, with releases in North America and PAL regions following in September and November.

 Command Mission takes place in the 23rd century, when a metallic substance called Force Metal is discovered that revolutionizes engineering for Reploids, humanoid androids with human-level intelligence.
 When an assault on a Force Metal mining island occurs, a Maverick Hunter team led by the veteran hero X is sent out in response.
 Across the story, X forms a group to stand against the Mavericks, who are trying to use Force Metals.
 These characters are controlled in encounters involving parties of three characters who can use their own special techniques in order to defeat the enemies.

 The game was developed by many of the team members who previously worked on Capcom's Breath of Fire series of role-playing games.
 According to the producer of Command Mission, a plot-focused role-playing game in the Mega Man X series was created because the series is well known for its action and storyline.
 In order to flesh out the game, characters were created to aid X and his fellow allies.

 Command Mission was met with a mostly average critical response.
 Reviewers generally praised its battle system, comparing it to other role-playing games, but still felt its true potential was not realized.
 The plot was the subject of mixed responses for its short length and lack of depth in the supporting characters.
 Command Mission sold well.

+As of September 2026, the PS2 version was announced to have a digital release on the PlayStation 4 and PlayStation 5 as part of the PlayStation Plus Premium, which was announced on the State of Play which was released on September 3 and was made available on September 15, as either part of the subscription or as an indvidual purchase.